Stecathw/hangman/README.md

 Copy this repo : git clone <url>.
 Be sure to work on dev branch and create/merge branch from there !
 Don't forgot to install dependencies : flutter get pub.
+Don't forgot to add envionnment variables to a .env file at root of project.
 Run locally on emulator.

+## ENV

+At root of folder, create a .env file :
+API_KEY : Your private api key from rapid api
+API_HOST : Your private host api url from rapid api